 About WebCOOS

-This effort is part of Webcam Coastal Observation System (WebCOOS).
+This effort is part of the Webcam Coastal Observation System (WebCOOS).
 WebCOOS is a growing network of coastal cameras that provides real-time views of shoreline conditions.
 Using low-cost technology and image-based analysis, WebCOOS supports coastal monitoring, improves safety, and helps communities better understand and respond to changing conditions.

 Interested in bringing WebCOOS to your community?
 Reach out to webcoos@secoora.org.